jsvigneshkanna/redis-learnings/README.md

     - ioredis
     - redis
 2. Clone this package.json and run cmd "npm install" to install above packages
+3. For cloud Redis use below links [Upstash](https://console.upstash.com/), [RedisLabs](https://app.redislabs.com/#/login)
+4. For localhost Redis download and install Redis and Redis cli
-3. In server.js use below code to connect to redis (localhost/ cloud)
+5. In server.js use below code to connect to redis (localhost/ cloud)

 ```js
 import express from "express";